Board of Trustees

 Trevor has particular expertise in strategic management, financial planning, risk management and internal control, financial reporting, treasury management, telecare services and voluntary sector accounting.

-Ken was appointed an Age NI Trustee in 2015 and is a Non-Executive Director of Age NI Enterprises Ltd.
+Ken was appointed an Age NI Trustee in 2015.
+Ken is a member of the Finance & Resources committee and a Non-Executive Director of Age NI Enterprises Ltd.

 Ken is an accountant and for over 40 years worked within the media sector, including the role of Finance Director with Belfast Telegraph Newspapers.
 He has a degree in Economics from Queens University and an MBA from the University of Ulster.